 Did You Know?
 The American Council on Aging offers a free Medicaid Eligibility Test.
 It is not an application, nor is it bidding.
 However, it provides a quick and simple answer to understand Medicaid eligibility.
 Learn more.

-Rather than thinking of Medicaid’s home care benefits, one should think more broadly because Medicaid offers much more assistance in the home, than just health care.
+Rather than thinking of Medicaid’s home health care benefits, one should think more broadly because Medicaid offers much more assistance in the home, than just health care.
 First, we’ll discuss the range of benefits, and then how the Medicaid beneficiary would get access to these benefits.
 IMPORTANT – each state offers slightly different benefits, this article is written in generalized terms, not state specifically.